-People from around the globe will be celebrating International Polar Bear Day today by doing their best to reduce their impact on the environment, while also creating awareness about the impact of global warming.
+People from around the globe will be celebrating International Polar Bear Day today by reducing their impact on the environment, while also creating awareness about the impact of global warming, especially where it concerns polar bears.

 This means more open water for steadily longer periods and less time on the ice for the polar bears that depend on the ice to hunt seals, the main component of their diet.
 Polar bears come ashore when the ice melts, and they do not eat a lot during their time on land.
 If they come across a beluga whale or caribou carcass, they will indulge themselves, but they do not typically expend much energy pursuing live prey during the summer.

 Polar bears not only need the sea ice to maintain their high dietary requirements, they also use it for traveling, socializing and finding mates.
 Some studies indicate that less time on the ice leads to weight loss and physical deterioration in polar bears.
-Theories that correlate declining polar bear populations with a reduction in sea ice make sense, but we have not personally seen an increase in unhealthy bears around our lodges, nor have we seen a reduction in the number of polar bears that visit us on the Hudson Bay coast every summer.
+Theories that correlate declining polar bear populations with a reduction in sea ice make sense, but we have not personally seen an increase in unhealthy bears around our lodges, nor have we seen a reduction in the number of polar bears that visit us on the Hudson Bay coast from summer through fall.

 Theories stating that limiting the use of carbon-based fuels can slow global warming do seem to have some validity, and we do everything we can at our Arctic lodges to minimize our footprint on the environment including: